dstackai/dstack/docs/installation.md

 ## (Optional) Configure a remote

 By default, workflows are run locally.
 If you want to be able to run workflows remotely (e.g. in a configured cloud account), you have to configure a remote using the `dstack config` command.
+The configuration will be saved in the `~/.dstack/config.yaml` file.
+The exact configuration steps vary depending on the remote type.

 !!! info "NOTE:"
-    Currently, the only supported remote type is AWS.
+    Currently, `dstack` supports AWS and GCP as remotes.

+Once a remote is configured, you can run workflows remotely and push and pull artifacts.

+### AWS

-### Create an S3 bucket
+#### Create an S3 bucket

 Before you can use the `dstack config` command, you have to create an S3 bucket in your AWS account that you'll use to store workflow artifacts and metadata.

 !!! info "NOTE:"
-    Make sure to create an S3 bucket in the AWS region, where you'd like to run your workflows.
+    Make sure to create an S3 bucket in the AWS region where you'd like to run your workflows.

-### Configure AWS credentials
+#### Configure AWS credentials

 The next step is to configure AWS credentials on your local machine so the `dstack` CLI may perform actions on `s3`, `logs`, `secretsmanager`, `ec2`, and `iam` services.